Reward and Punishment Cycles

 As the days, weeks, and months went on, I slowly started to let go of my cautious approach and was making more money and catching more opportunities.
 Then, as I gained confidence, I increased my position sizing.
 Looking back, it is funny because the day I decided to be bold, the market started to enter the bear market trend.

 I was ready to increase my position sizing and reach the next level, but the market had other plans.
 Strategies and patterns were not working as well as before, so I needed to decrease position size and slowly add being cautious back to my routine.
-Unfortunately, I just missed my opportunity to fully capitalize on that great market.
+Unfortunately, I missed my opportunity to fully capitalize on that great market.

 We are still in a bearish market, and excellent skills/experience are required to be consistently profitable.
 However, I do wonder if any traders grew exponentially during this time.
 If there were, the percentage of traders who could do this might be a small fraction of the consistently profitable traders.